railsjazz/rails_live_reload/README.md

 ## TODO

 - reload CSS without reloading the whole page?
-- add `:websocket` mode?
 - smarter reload if there is a change in helper (check methods from rendered views?)
 - generator for initializer
 - more complex rules? e.g. if "user.rb" file is changed - reload all pages with rendered "users" views
 - check with older Rails versions
 - tests or specs
 - CI (github actions)
-- improve how JS code is injected into HTML
-- improve work with turbo, turbolinks

 ## License